 The logo changed its shape.
 It now resembled a sheet of paper with rounded corners.
 The black background and white lettering associated the logo with the black-and-white photo the firm produced.
 In the center was the word Haloid with a torch.
 The image of fire showed the light transforming ordinary paper into a photograph.

-The logo’s outline features clarifying inscriptions with the company name, its location, and the names of the products it produces.
+The logo’s outline features clarifying inscriptions of the company name, its location, and its product names.

 1948 – 1949

-Beginning in 1947, the company became involved in electrography because its major customers in photographic paper were interested in this new method.
-Haloid bought the patent for the machine, which was decisive for its fate.
+Beginning in 1947, the company entered electrography because its major photographic paper customers were interested in this new method.
+Haloid bought the patent for the machine, a move that was decisive for its fate.

 Promoting the new direction led to an updated logo.
 The ’48 visual sign was the first to emphasize the copying method, pushing the company name aside.

-On a black square background with rounded corners was a large letter X, on top of which was written the word Xerox.
+On a black square background with rounded corners was a large letter X, above which was written the word Xerox.

 The word Xerox is the name of the copying technology.
 Originally, the method of transferring the lettering to another sheet of paper was called electrography.
-However, it seemed too “abstruse” to the owner of Haloid.
-The name was changed to a more resounding Greek combination of xerography (xeros, dry, and grapho to write).
-And later, it was shortened to xerox.
+However, it seemed too “abstruse” to Haloid’s owner.
+The name was changed to a more resounding Greek combination of xerography (xeros, dry, and grapho, to write).
+And later, it was shortened to Xerox.

 The black color alludes to the black paint used to transfer the image.
 And the white lettering indicated white paper.
 Using a capital X at the beginning and end of the word indicated that the image was being transferred from one sheet of paper to another, creating two identical copies.

-The decision to change the logo in this way was a risky one.
+The decision to change the logo in this way was risky.
 No Haloid installation had yet seen the light of day, and the method was little known or in demand.
 However, Wilsony had nothing to lose; the firm was on the verge of bankruptcy.

 1949 – 1957